div-25/chronos/README.md

 ## ✨ Features

 - ⏱️ Time tracking with start, pause, and stop functionality
-- 📊 Basic statistics by tags
+- 📊 Cool statistics
-- 📝 Add notes to time entries
+- 📝 Add notes and tags to your projects
+- 🔗 Support nesting of projects
 - 🏷️ Tag-based organization
-- 💾 Offline support with IndexedDB
+- 💾 In-browser data storage
+- ⬇️ Export/import in CSV anytime
 - 📱 Responsive design

 ## 🛠️ Technologies